 A basic form of banking originated in Ancient Mesopotamia, (modern-day Iraq) where royal palaces and temples provided a secure place for keeping grain and other commodities.
 Records were kept in writing about who owned what, and who was in debt to who.
 These written records, or “receipts”, were then used instead of actual commodity transfers between parties.

 Similarly, clay tokens were used in commodity warehouses in Ancient Egypt, China, Babylon and India.
 These tokens were traded in the markets instead of the commodities stored in the warehouses and were also given to workers as a form of payment.

-This was the beginning of the banking system.
+In the history of money story, this was the beginning of the banking system.

-Metal money & coins
+The History of Money - Metal money & coins

 It is thought that the first significant use of metals as money began around 1000 BC, during the Iron Age, although some small usage can be traced back to 2000 BC in Babylon.

 Using metals for coins seems very obvious to us now, as metal has many attractive features.
 Some of these features early coin makers would have been aware of are: